gacetta/notes/SASS.md

 # SASS
 ## What is SASS
 ---
 `SASS` is a CSS preprocessor, an extension of CSS that adds power and elegance to the basic language.
 CSS files get huge, messy and unmangeable after time.
 SASS can help us with our program architecture

-SASS Source Code ----Sass compiler----> Compiled CSS Code
+SASS Source Code ----> Sass compiler ----> Compiled CSS Code

-Instead of writing in CSS, we write SASS which is compiled into a css file that then can be read by the browser.
+Instead of writing in CSS, we write SASS which is compiled into a css file that can then be read by the browser.

 Functionality added by SASS: